PMNS matrix in a non-universal $U(1)_{X}$ extension to the MSSM with one massless neutrino: The extension

-In the context of the supersymmetric theory, the gauge groups induce a D-Term potential shown in Eq. (\ref{VD}) and the superpotential given in Eq. (\ref{VW}) divided into scalar ($W_{\phi}$), quark ($W_{Q}$) and lepton ($W_{L}$) parts shown in Eqs. (\ref{4-9}-\ref{4-11})
+In the context of the supersymmetric theory, the gauge groups induce a D-term potential shown in Eq. (\ref{VD}) and the renormalizable and gauge invariant superpotential given in Eq. (\ref{VW}) divided into scalar ($W_{\phi}$), quark ($W_{Q}$) and lepton ($W_{L}$) parts shown in Eqs. (\ref{4-9}-\ref{4-11}) \begin{small}